 Jerome Klasmeier, Deputy Comptroller; Designee for Comptroller of Maryland - State of Maryland

-The next scheduled meeting will be on October 26, 2017.
-There will be no meeting on September 28.
+The next scheduled meeting will be on November 16, 2017 at 10 am.
 Meetings are typically held the fourth Thursday of the month.
 To confirm date, time and agenda, please contact Dana McCann, Office of Finance Programs, at 410-767-6367 or email@example.com.

 For more information about MIDFA and MEDAAF contact: